Obscur4ns/UKSF_Factions/Takistan/01_takistani_national_resistance_research_brief.md

 ## 57. Communications

-TNR should have more local communications capability than the lowest NTEF tiers but less standardisation than TNA.
+TNR should have more local communications capability than the lowest NTE tiers but less standardisation than TNA.

 Leader radio: